icrm-org/icrm-new/bylaws/index.md

 membership of ICRM, who shall not be members of the Executive Board.
 The Secretary of ICRM shall serve as liaison between the Nominating Committee and the Executive Board.
-The members of the Nominating Committee shall appoint one of their members to act as Chairman of their committee.
-The appointee shall identify himself or herself to the Secretary within four weeks of the most recent election to the Nominating Committee.
-The Chairman shall coordinate the work of the Committee.
+The members of the Nominating Committee shall appoint one of their members to act as Chair of their committee.
+The appointee shall identify themselves to the Secretary within four weeks of the most recent election to the Nominating Committee.
+The Chair shall coordinate the work of the Committee.

 `9.3` — The duty of the Nominating Committee shall be to prepare a list of candidates who have agreed in writing to be nominated to stand for election to any office becoming vacant on the Executive Board or Nominating Committee.

-`9.4` — The Chairman of the Nominating Committee shall notify all members of ICRM, by letter sent to be received not later than two months before the date of an election, of any forthcoming vacancies on the Executive Board and Nominating Committee.
+`9.4` — The Chair of the Nominating Committee shall notify all members of ICRM, by letter sent to be received not later than two months before the date of an election, of any forthcoming vacancies on the Executive Board and Nominating Committee.
 The list of candidates already nominated by the Nominating Committee [Article 9.3] to fill these vacancies shall be sent at the same time, together with an invitation to the members to submit further nominations to the Nominating Committee, not later than one month before the date of the election.
-The final list of candidates shall be sent to all ICRM members at least two weeks prior to the election.
+The final list of candidates shall be sent to all ICRM members at least two weeks prior to the election (see Section 11.1).

 `9.5` — Each member of the Nominating Committee shall hold office for a term of four years.
 Members shall be eligible for immediate re-election only once.